 Further, as a visible form, the movement or motion of the body while committing an action of body can also be seen.
 It is a nonstatic collection synthesis (tshogs-spyi) of a series of consecutive moments of the body in different positions.
 The body in different positions over a series of consecutive moments can be said, conventionally, to have a shape, as an imputation phenomenon on the basis of the synthesis of a series of moments of each of its parts in different positions.
 The revealing form of an action of the body is an imputation phenomenon on the basis of this shape.
 This must be understood in terms of Chandrakirti’s assertion that shapes, movements and revealing forms are devoid of substantially established existence and can only be established in terms of dependent arising.

-This explanation of shape as an imputation phenomenon on the basis of parts – in this case, temporal parts – can be extrapolated from Chandrakirti’s demonstration of the voidness of a chariot that he gives in A Supplement to (Nagarjuna’s “Root Verses on) the Middle Way” (dBu-ma-la ‘jug-pa, Skt.
+This explanation of shape as an imputation phenomenon on the basis of parts – in this case, temporal parts – can be extrapolated from Chandrakirti’s demonstration of the voidness of a chariot that he gives in Engaging in the Middle Way (dBu-ma-la ‘jug-pa, Skt.
 Madhyāmakāvatāra), (VI.151-155) (Derge Tengyur vol. 102, 211B):

 A chariot is not something that can be asserted as other than its parts, nor as something not other (than them).
 It does not possess them, nor is it in its parts.
 The parts are not in it; it is not the mere collection (of them), nor is it their shape.